Oil Rises for 5th Session

 1 min. read

-President Donald Trump said the US International Development Finance Corporation would insure vessels to help keep energy and trade flowing, with naval escorts available if needed.
+However, gains were capped as President Donald Trump said the US would insure vessels to maintain energy and trade flow, with naval escorts available if needed.

-Meanwhile, data from the API showed US crude inventories rose by 5.6 million barrels last week, adding to the previous week’s 11.4 million-barrel surge and exceeding expectations for a 2.19 million-barrel build.
+Meanwhile, API data showed US crude inventories rose 5.6 million barrels last week, exceeding expectations for a 2.19 million-barrel build.